Calls in China BS on the history of Trumps on a XI telephone call - ExBulletin

 Calls in China BS on the history of Trumps on a XI telephone call

-Chinas president Xi Jinping did not call President Donald Trump, Beijing said on Trumps' claims on Monday.
+President of Chinas Xi Jinping did not call the president Donald TrumpSaid Beijing on Monday, despite the claims of contrary Trumps.

 Trump said in an interview with Time The magazine that Xi had already contacted it after Trump sparked a trade war between their two largest economies in the world punishing prices.